The Monthly Expenses and Cost of Living in the United Kingdom’s Largest City Are Higher Than Anywhere Else

-During the last two years, there is a certain buzz about how Polish immigrants that lived for years in the UK are returning to Poland due to the increasing salaries and improving economy in their homeland.
+During the last two years, there is a certain buzz about how Polish immigrants that lived for years in the UK are returning to Poland due to the increasing salaries and improving economy in their homeland (and the soaring feel of unsafety in London).
 That puzzled me: yes, the salaries here in Poland are increasing, but still, I bet they are far lower than London for the same jobs.
 I imagined that there is something else at play here: the cost of living in London when compared to other European capitals.

-Here are the premises used for this comparison between London’s living cost and other European capitals:
+Here are the premises used for this comparison between London’s living costs and other European capitals:

 To make this objective, I wrote this article using the following guideline: What are the average monthly expenses for one person (a single, young professional living alone in a rented studio)?

-Why I use this specific pattern to write this article?
+Why did I use this specific pattern to write this article?

 First, to make it straightforward.

-Second, because I guess this represents a large share of my readers.
+Second, I guess this represents a large share of my readers.

-And Fourth, because during seven years of my life I was exactly this kind of person: a single, young professional expatriate.
+And Fourth, because for seven years of my life I was exactly this kind of person: a single, young professional expatriate.

-The living costs below consider the late 20s, early 30s person, living alone, eating 2400 kcal per day in a diversified diet, who enjoys eating out once per week and drink some pints of beer every time he meets his friends, frequents a gym, and has a haircut once per month.
+The living costs below consider the late 20s, early 30s person, living alone, eating 2400 kcal per day in a diversified diet, who enjoys eating out once per week and drinking some pints of beer every time he meets his friends, frequents a gym and has a haircut once per month.

 - Housing: rent of a 45 m2 furnished studio in a middle-class area.

-- Utilities: 1 month of heating, energy, gas, Internet, etc, for 1 person
+- Utilities: 1 month of heating (to discover how to save money on heating, check here), energy, gas, Internet, etc, for 1 person

 - Supermarket: 2400 kcal per day with a diversified diet + cleaning products